auguzsto/job/README.md

 # About
-The job executes the static method of a class from a given namespace.
+The job executes the method of a class from a given namespace.

 # Requirements
 - PHP >= 8.3